The London Banking House

 When the archives were returned to the Bank, the Archivist arranged the records in order of department to reflect the sequence imposed by the compilers of the Old Catalogue in 1920.
 He assigned a Roman numeral reference code to each department and prefixed the departmental series number as allocated in the Old Catalogue with this Roman numeral.
 Thus the records of the Accounts Current Department bear the prefix I, the American Department II, and so on, in alphabetical order.
 Papers which had remained in New Court rather than going to Exbury were cleared out of the Bank's Vault and placed with the main Archive.
 The majority of these records related to Bank business, but some private family papers, mainly relating to deceased estates, were also accessioned.

-In 1999, the Board of Directors of N M Rothschild & Sons Limited, under the Chairmanship of Sir Evelyn de Rothschild, formally gifted the contents of the Archive Department of the London business to a newly established body of Trustees.
+In 1999, the Board of Directors of N M Rothschild & Sons Limited, under the Chairmanship of the late Sir Evelyn de Rothschild (1931-2022), formally gifted the contents of the Archive Department of the London business to a newly established body of Trustees.
 Since 1999, the scope and scale of the Archive have gradually broadened as donations and deposits of further papers concerning the activities and history of the Rothschild family have been received.

 Records of N M Rothschild & Sons, London held by the Archives Nationales du Monde du Travail, Roubaix, France